trent129/Web-Development-Projects/README.md

 4. Hidden Search Widget- Upon click it reveals a search bar to fill information and toggles
 5. Blur Percentage- the screen will show a percentage it loads from a blurred screen.
 6. Scroll Animation: the boxes will come in from the right and left alternating as you scroll down the page.
+7. Sound Board: sounds play when you click the button.